disaverio/canvas-board/README.md

 Further explanations:

-- **goGame** : boolean.
+- `goGame`: boolean.
 If true board is designed as a [go](https://en.wikipedia.org/wiki/Go_(game)) board.
-- **chessGame** : object.
-Has three parameter that describe the labels of pawn, bishop, and rook (to improve movements).
+- `chessGame`: object.
+Has three parameters that describe the labels of pawn, bishop, and rook (to improve movements).
-- **hooks** : object.
-Used to pass functions (or references to) that are automatically invoked on movements events (see below for further explanations).
+- `hooks`: object.
+Used to pass functions that are automatically invoked on movements events (see below for further explanations).
-- **piecesFiles** : object.
+- `piecesFiles`: object.
 Pieces are referenced by a label of one char.
 If filenames of pieces are different from label use this param to set a relation between label (the _key_) and correspondent filename (the _value_). **Important:** board supports only .pgn extension for image files, and labels of one char.

 ## API